ControlBaseRacingLeague/CBRL/rules.md

 1. Using AI off the grid is prohibited and will result in 5 second time penalty.
 2. If you need to retire from the race, please retire in the pitlane.
 3. You are still liable for incidents your AI causes and stewards will judge them as if you are in control.

+### Article 2.7 Faulty Equipment
+1. Unfortuantely the F1 game series usually has bugs with hardware being used either controller, wheel or Keyboard.
+You are required to pause the game immediately if any of the following occur:
+ a) Pedals of wheel disconnect.
+ b) Wheel turns off mid race.
+ c) any other severe hardware issue
+ If you are unable to solve the hardware issue you are required to retire from the session immediately.
+2. For minor hardware issues such as:
+ a) Stick Drift (depending on the severity)
+ b) Gears unable to shift on certain wheels
+ c) Loss of FFB
+ d) Loss of sound or other game bug
+ You are required to let any car behind through safely whilst you try to solve your issue, without battling them.
+3. If you are experiencing hardware issues and are invovled in an incident, the stewarding team will not accept this as a defence for the incident, due to the guidelines above.

+### Article 2.8 Retaliation
+1. Any perceived retaliation due to a previous incident on track will be giving a 10 second stop-go penalty added on to the race classification.
+ a) This equates to around 30 seconds per track.
+ b) If the driver in question does not finish the race, they will recieve it at the next race attended.
+ c) If the driver does this a second time, they will have all of their championship points removed and given a season ban.
+ d) If it somehow occurs more than twice, the driver will be blacklisted from the league.
+2. F1 is a non contact sport, any incidents must be dealt by the stewards and only the stewards.

 ## Section 3.
 Rules of Engagement